microsoft/project-rome/Project Rome for Android (preview release)/reference documentation/AppServiceClientResponse.md

 ## Public methods

 ### getMessage
-Retrieves the message sent by the app service, consisting of key/value pairs.
+Retrieves the message sent by the remote app service, consisting of key/value pairs.

 `public Bundle getMessage()`

 **Return value**
- a [**Bundle**](https://developer.android.com/reference/android/os/Bundle.html) object containing String keys mapped to values of variable types.
+ A [**Bundle**](https://developer.android.com/reference/android/os/Bundle.html) object containing String keys mapped to values of variable types.

 ### getStatus
-Retrieves the status of the remote app service's response.
+Retrieves the status of the last message sent from the client app to the remote app service.

 `public AppServiceResponseStatus getStatus()`

 **Return value**
-an [**AppServiceResponseStatus**](AppServiceResponseStatus.md) value describing the status of the message (such as a reason that the message data could not be received)
+An [**AppServiceResponseStatus**](AppServiceResponseStatus.md) value describing the status of the most recent message sent to the remote app service (such as a reason why the message data was not delivered).